MadStats/reflections-on-presentations-yiniz/README.md

 thesis statement is not enough.
 Not specifying the relationship

 Title of presentation: games

 What were aspects of the presentation that you liked:
+It's interesting to see how different prediction methods performed

 What were aspects of the presentations for which you had concerns or questions:

+Title of presentation: H1B

+What were aspects of the presentation that you liked: model selection is great clustering results are revealing thesis statement is clear

+What were aspects of the presentations for which you had concerns or questions:
+I'd use voting preferences to predict H1B

+Title of presentation: traffic

+What were aspects of the presentation that you liked: data exploration of each key variable great that you weighted death by county population

+What were aspects of the presentations for which you had concerns or questions:
+Maybe not FBI, but state or local patrol police? generate plots for each year to explore change in death over the years Great to see that you explored the relationship of the variables first thesis is very well stated why log(y+0.01) as the outcome var could provide conclusions to your thesis statements why you used CV.GLMNET

+Title of presentation: Songs

+What were aspects of the presentation that you liked:

+What were aspects of the presentations for which you had concerns or questions: rhyme is a bit confusing types of music might be worth exploring validate the features that you created

+Title of presentation: NBA
+What were aspects of the presentation that you liked: beautiful and useful heat map in showing movement

+What were aspects of the presentations for which you had concerns or questions: problem with only analyzing the last quarter, why not all four quarters

+Title of presentation:Terrorism
+What were aspects of the presentation that you liked:
+Dynamic visualization.
+What were aspects of the presentations for which you had concerns or questions:
+Outliers might not be outliers but valuable cases.